(Left) Nobuyuki Okizono

-In April and October, the 25th and 26th Roadster Charity Flea Markets were held.
-The number of participants totaled about 540, including 15 employee volunteers.
-At the Mazda booth, volunteer employees sold daily articles and Mazda merchandise gathered with the help of employees, as well as okonomiyaki, a savory pancake popular in Hiroshima (A portion of the proceeds from the flea market was donated to the Japan Red Cross society for the relief fund for areas affected by the Great East Japan Earthquake, and was used for charitable activities.)
+In April and October, the Roadster Charity Flea Markets were held.
+The number of participants totaled approximately 400, including 30 employee volunteers.
+At the Mazda booth, volunteer employees sold daily articles and Mazda merchandise gathered with the help of employees, as well as okonomiyaki, a savory pancake popular in Hiroshima.
+(A portion of the proceeds from the flea markets was donated to the Japan Red Cross Society for the relief fund for areas affected by the Great East Japan Earthquake, and was used for charitable activities.)

 To enhance the disaster preparedness of neighboring communities by providing support for periodic disaster drills

 In November 2008, MRY concluded a disaster prevention agreement*3 with the Kanagawa Ward Office and residents' associations in neighborhood self-governing bodies.
 In March 2009, MRY joined the Kanagawa Ward Waterfront Area Disaster Prevention Council, comprising 11 companies in the Keihin waterfront district, local neighborhood self-governing bodies, and neighborhood associations, helping to carry out initiatives to enhance regional disaster preparedness.
 One of these initiatives is holding joint disaster drills on a regular basis.

-In March, MRY carried out the 8th joint periodic disaster drill, in which the participants learned about how to use fire extinguishers, provide first aid and operate AEDs.*4 (A total of approximately 150 persons participated.)
+In March, MRY carried out the 9th joint periodic disaster drill, in which the participants learned about how to use fire extinguishers, provide first aid and operate AEDs.*4 (A total of approximately 150 persons participated.)

 - *3The MRY facility is offered as a temporary evacuation area to be used before moving to a disaster prevention facility.